rtanner1231/suiteqltools.nvim/README.md

 The following commands may be used

 - `:SuiteQL ShowTablePicker` - Display a telescope picker for finding a table id.
 Press enter to insert the table id at the cursor position.
+Press Ctrl+f to show the field picker for the selected table.
 - `:SuiteQL ShowFieldPicker` - Display a telescope picker for finding a field id.
 The first picker will show the list of tables.
 Selecting a table will show the list of fields in that table.
 Press enter to insert the field id at the cursor position.
 - `:SuiteQL ShowLastTableFieldPicker` - Diplay the field picker for the last table selected through either the ShowTablePicker or ShowFieldPicker commands.
 Runs `:SuiteQL ShowFieldPicker` if no table has been selected.